 So, there really is no excuse not to give this easy clafoutis recipe a try. 🙂

-IF YOU WANT MORE EASY FRENCH DESSERTS, THEN YOU WILL LOVE THESE POSTS!
+IF YOU WANT MORE EASY FRENCH RECIPES, YOU WILL LOVE THESE POSTS!

 - Sugar – granulated, white sugar is excellent for this blueberry clafoutis recipe.

 - Butter – salted or unsalted would be fine since you would only use it to grease your pie dish.

 - Flour – all-purpose flour is all you need to make blueberry clafoutis.

 - Milk – I strongly suggest using full-cream milk.